 The delivery is pretty much identical to the bigger sister Panigale 1199 which makes sense as the V2 engine is basically a smaller capacity version of the same engine.

 The delivery is certainly exciting and rewards if you feed it high rpm and gears meaning that the engine is at its most comfortable above 7000 rpm where the drive is exceptionally strong.

 Suzuki’s GSX-R750 has a very different engine and is one of the smoothest in the business.
 There are very few peaks and troughs and no powerband as such.

 The GSX-R750 just provides more go the more your rev the engine but in a very linear and progressive manner.

 Ducati Panigale V2 VS Suzuki GSX-R750 In Gear Acceleration

 – V2 – GSX-R750

-In the company of the V2 though the Suzuki needs to be hovering around 9000 rpm otherwise the Planigale has the edge though if at the stated rpm the GSX-R750 engine delivers exceptional engine.
+In the company of the V2 though the Suzuki needs to be hovering around 9000 rpm otherwise the Panigale has the edge, though if at the stated rpm the GSX-R750 engine delivers exceptional drive

 The Ducati should have a bigger advantage due to its larger engine capacity and the fact that it produces more torque all the way through the rev range over the GSX-R750.

-In fifth gear though the Suzuki if accelerating from 70 mph/110 km/h can take a few bike lengths lead but as both bikes hit 110 mph the V2 starts to catch and pass the GSX-R750 and then clears off.
+In fifth gear, the Suzuki if accelerating from 70 mph/110 km/h can take a few bike lengths lead but as both bikes hit 110 mph the V2 starts to catch and pass the GSX-R750 and then clears off.
 Same in sixth gear but just starting from slightly higher speeds.